Construction work causes major delays getting to LaGuardia Airport

-Complicating the situation is that the airport is busier than normal because of more than 300 flights canceled Wednesday due to the bad weather.
+Complicating the situation is that the airport was busier than normal because of more than 300 flights canceled Wednesday due to the bad weather.
+And it was the peak of the summer travel season.

-Some people even got out of their cars amid the traffic and walked on exit ramps to get to and from the airport.
+Some people even got out of their cars and taxis amid the traffic and walked on exit ramps to get to and from the airport.

+Travelers in a hurry to catch their flights had to drag their luggage across the overpass above the Grand Central Parkway.

+"I've been flying in and out of this airport for over 10 years and never seen anything like this - it was nuts," said Laura Lewandowski, who was flying to Chicago.
+"The shuttle was crowded, it was just like kind of one of those perfect storms."

 The Port Authority has increased police presence by over 50 percent to manage the traffic flow.